A proximal method for composite minimization: A Proximal Descent Algorithm

-We now describe a simple first-order algorithm that manipulates the proximality parameter $\mu$ in (\ref{pls}) to achieve a ``sufficient decrease'' in $h$ at each iteration.
-We follow up with some results concerning the global convergence behavior of this method and its ability to identify the manifold $\cM$ of Section~\ref{sec:id}.
+We now describe Algorithm ProxDescent, a simple first-order algorithm that manipulates the proximality parameter $\mu$ in (\ref{pls}) to achieve a ``sufficient decrease'' in $h$ at each iteration.
+(This algorithm is shown in the figure below as Algorithm~\ref{alg:proxdescent}.)
+We follow our description with results concerning the global convergence behavior of this method and its ability to identify the manifold $\cM$ discussed in Section~\ref{sec:id}.